Investigating Gene Interaction Through ‘Horizontal Science’

 Accumulation of biological knowledge in the last half-century has developed our understanding of the basic unit of life; the cell.
-Dr Hirotada Mori, Professor of Systems Biology at the Nara Institute of Science and Technology (NAIST), Japan discusses his group’s priorities.
+In this article, Hirotada Mori, Professor of Systems Biology at the Nara Institute of Science and Technology (NAIST), Japan discusses his group’s priorities.

 To understand the cell can be perceived as a simple task, it is the most basic and fundamental part of life.
 Yet often understanding something is more complex than first thought.
 The current approach to understanding the cell as a whole, is to break down individual parts or pathways, and investigate these in isolation.
 In theory, once we completely understand each element, we can combine our knowledge and appreciate the cell in its entirety.